 This is my first post that can fairly be called a dispatch – I started it on my laptop in the library of the Gasthof Rote Wand, in Lech, Austria while enjoying spring break with my family, as well as with Jamie and Zoe, who you know from DFA.
 Between ski runs, meals and pool time, Zoe, Jamie, and I are able to talk quietly, considering DFA from a distance, and we share insights and thoughts without the distractions of the day-to-day.
 The trip is made even more special as Jamie’s family (on his father’s side) is Austrian, and he has generations of family in Lech.

 Clarity brings me to the primary subject of this dispatch; James Turrell’s SkySpace.
 As a contemporary artist, James Turrell has contributed significantly to our understanding of light, architecture and nature, and I’ve been an admirer of his work since graduate school.
-The residents of Lech sought out James Turrell to conceive and install a permanent work of art in nature showcasing their pride of place.
+The residents of Lech, all fifteen hundred of them, sought out James Turrell to conceive and install a permanent work of art in nature showcasing their pride of place.
 The result is SkySpace Lech, one of ninety-something SkySpaces Mr. Turrell has erected in places of resplendent natural beauty around the world.
 We talked the kids into joining us for the walk up the hill, and when we arrived at the smallish oval structure in the biting cold, I’d thought we had made a mistake in pushing our art tour upon them.
 But after half an hour of playing in the snow high in the Alps, the frigid children and parents settled in for a fifteen-minute ‘tour’ of the SkySpace.
 As the sun set in the perfect oval room with its crisply cut oculus open to the sky, and as the domed space changed colors (or was the sky changing?), even our nine and seven-year old kids became transfixed.
 At Der Wolf, the spectacular framing of the Alps is supplemented, depending on age, by schnapps and French fries.
 In James Turrell’s SkyScape, there is nothing other than the precise manipulation of light and nature to compel reflection and to awe.
 Old and young, we were awed, and in spite of the chill, we struggled to pull ourselves away and to walk back down the mountain to the comfort of our home at the Rote Wand.
 Thank you to the fifteen hindered residents of Lech who had the vision and wherewithal to commission James Turrell and to bring SkySpace to Lech.
-While it is a very small structure, it’s vision is as vast as its setting in its limitless alpine landscape.
+While it is a very small structure, it’s vision is as vast as its setting in the limitless alpine landscape,

 I finished typing this on our return flight to New York, having enjoyed such abundance, I was left with only one question.
 Why do airlines not serve kids’ meals?